Unconventional Savings Tip: Assess Need and Wants

 Yes… and no.

-We need sustenance, we don’t necessarily need chocolate – although sometimes I’ll even debate that one. 😉
+We need sustenance.
+We don’t necessarily need chocolate – although sometimes I’ll even debate that one. 😉

-But I want to share this admittedly unconventional grocery savings tip, because it’s been on my mind:
+But I want to share this admittedly unconventional grocery savings tip because it’s been on my mind:

-Sometimes the best way to save money on groceries is to wait a little longer to go shopping – until you truly need to.
+Sometimes, the best way to save money on groceries is to wait a little longer to go shopping – until you truly need to.

-- Wait until you have to eat up those things that you bought and didn’t love because there’s nothing better to eat.
+- Wait until you have to eat up those things you bought and didn’t love because there’s nothing better to eat.

 - Wait until your craving for a more inexpensive ingredient goes away.

-- And when you’re shopping, when you see something you want, that you don’t strictly need, rather than telling yourself no, tell yourself, “I’ll wait for a few minutes, and come back if I still want it”.
+- And when you’re shopping, when you see something you want that you don’t strictly need, rather than telling yourself no, tell yourself, “I’ll wait for a few minutes and come back if I still want it.”

 Chances are, by the time you get to the checkout aisle, you’ll have changed your mind, and if not, no harm done.